step-by-step-tutorial/springboot-tutorial/cdc-debezium/README.md

+# <p align="center">CDC</p>
 # <p align="center">Integration of Spring Boot and Debezium</p>

 <p align="justify">

-This tutorial is about integration of Spring Boot and Debezium to capture changed data.
+This tutorial is about the integration of Spring Boot and Debezium to capture changed data.
 In this tutorial I use Spring Boot, MySQL, Kafka and Debezium to CDC.

 </p>